Chotoviny: Administrative division

+Etymology

+The name is derived from the personal name Chot, specifically from the expression Chotovy (chalupy), meaning "Chot's (cottages)".

 Geography

-Chotoviny is located about 7 km north of Tábor.
+Chotoviny is located about 7 km north of Tábor and 57 km north of České Budějovice.
 It lies mostly in the Vlašim Uplands.
-There are several small ponds in the territory.
+The southern part of the municipal territory lies in the Tábor Uplands.
+The highest point is at 565 m above sea level.
+There are several small fishponds in the territory.

 History

 The first written mention of Chotoviny is from 1266.
 Existence of a fortress in Chotoviny is documented in 1407.
 From 1856 to 1871, the railway from Prague to Vienna through Chotoviny was built.

+Demographics

 Transport

-The D3 motorway runs through the municipality.
+The D3 motorway (part of the European route E55) runs through the municipality.

+Chotoviny is located on the railway line Tábor–Olbramovice and is the starting point of a line to České Budějovice.

 Sights

 In 1770–1780, the fortress in Chotoviny was rebuilt to a Neoclassical castle.
 In the 19th century, it was reconstructed to its present Neo-Renaissance form and the adjacent castle park with an area of 22.5 ha was founded.
 It is dendrologically valuable.

 A church was probably founded here already between 990 and 1000.
 The Church of Saints Peter and Paul was built originally in the Gothic style and was rebuilt in 1781–1786, when the Empire tomb of the Nádherný noble family in the style of a Doric temple was added.